 Introduction

-libcosmic is the platform toolkit for COSMIC—a GUI toolkit for creating COSMIC-themed applets and applications.
-Based on the cross-platform iced GUI library—which it utilizes for its runtime and rendering primitives—the COSMIC toolkit features personalizable desktop theming, a responsive widget library, a configuration system, platform integrations, and its own interface guidelines for building consistent and responsive applications.
+libcosmic is a GUI toolkit for creating COSMIC-themed applets and applications.
+Based on the cross-platform iced GUI library—which it utilizes for its runtime and rendering primitives—the COSMIC toolkit features an advanced and responsive widget library based on COSMIC's design language, which supports personalizable desktop themes, cross-desktop theming integrations, a consistent interface guidelines, a standardized configuration system, and platform integrations.

 As a Rust-based GUI toolkit, experience with Rust is required.
 Rust's rich type system and language features are key to what makes the COSMIC toolkit a much friendlier developer experience—enabling secure, reliable, and efficient applications to be developed at a faster pace than would be possible otherwise.
 For those interested in learning Rust, there are a lot of good resources available: Learn Rust in a Month of Lunches, Rust in Action, Rust by Example, the official Rust Book, and Rustlings.